-3.1 Except as provided in 3.2, each cargo tank is to be fitted with a high liquid level alarm operating independently of other liquid level indicators and giving an audible and visual warning, when activated, to the cargo control room and to the wheelhouse.
-On receiving such warning, the operator on board who is in charge of the loading operations is to inform the personnel of the shore terminal about interruption of the loading.
+3.1 Except as provided in 3.2, each cargo tank shall be fitted with a high liquid level alarm operating independently of other liquid level indicators and giving an audible and visual warning, when activated, to the cargo control room and to the wheelhouse.
+On receiving such warning, the operator on board who is in charge of the loading operations shall inform the personnel of the shore terminal about interruption of the loading.

-Besides, another device operating independently of the high liquid level alarm is to automatically shut down shipboard pumps and/or automatically actuate an emergency shutdown valve in a manner which will both avoid excessive liquid pressure in the cargo main and prevent the tank from becoming liquid full.
-The emergency shutdown valve is to comply with the requirements of 3.2, Part VI "Systems and Piping".
-Information on the availability of such device is to be submitted to the Administration of the shore terminal before the loading.
+Besides, another device operating independently of the high liquid level alarm shall automatically shut down shipboard pumps and/or automatically actuate an emergency shutdown valve in a manner which will both avoid excessive liquid pressure in the cargo main and prevent the tank from becoming liquid full.
+The emergency shutdown valve shall comply with the requirements of 3.2, Part VI "Systems and Piping".
+Information on the availability of such device shall be submitted to the Administration of the shore terminal before the loading.